openaps/AndroidAPSdocs/docs/EN/Configuration/Watchfaces.md

 # Watchfaces

 AndroidAPS is designed to be _controlled_ by Android Wear watches.
-If you want to bolus etc from the watch then within Wear setting you need to enable "Controls from Watch".
+If you want to bolus etc from the watch then within "Wear settings" you need to enable "Controls from Watch".

 The following functions can be triggered from the watch:
 * set a temporary target